celo-org/developer-tooling/docs/command-line-interface/account.md

 ## `celocli account:claim-rpc-url ARG1`

-Claim a domain and add the claim to a local metadata file
+Claim a RPC URL and add the claim to a local metadata file

 ```
 USAGE